2nd November, 2021

 Baseimmune closes $4.8m funding round to future-proof vaccines

-LONDON, UK - Imperial College-based biotech startup Baseimmune has secured $4.8m funding to develop the next generation of future-proof universal vaccines against existing and emerging human and animal health threats including COVID, malaria and African Swine Fever.
+LONDON, UK - Biotech startup Baseimmune has secured $4.8m funding to develop the next generation of future-proof universal vaccines against existing and emerging human and animal health threats including COVID, malaria and African Swine Fever.

-The latest $4.8m investment round, led by Hoxton Ventures, will enable the company to grow, developing more vaccines in parallel and further expanding the number of diseases it is able to tackle.
-The round also included early round lead investors Creator Fund, along with Cherry Ventures, Beast Ventures, Rockmount Seed Investments and Maki.vc.
+The latest $4.8m investment round led by Hoxton Ventures, will enable the company to scale the number of programs in development and accelerate development of vaccines.
+The round also included existing investors Creator Fund, along with Cherry Ventures, Beast Ventures, Rockmount Seed Investments and Maki.vc.

 Hussein Kanji, partner at Hoxton Ventures, says, “Through COVID, we’ve all learned the importance of having effective and rapidly developed vaccines.
 With its unique software platform, Baseimmune is setting the bar by leveraging AI to innovate vaccine therapies.”